grafana/writers-toolkit/docs/sources/style-guide/ux-writing/index.md

 ---
-title: UX writing guidelines
+title: UX writing
 description: Guidelines on creating text, style, and tone in UI components
 aliases:
   - /docs/writers-toolkit/latest/style-guide/ux-writing/
-weight: 400
+weight: 500
 keywords:
   - Grafana
   - UX writing
 ---

-# UX writing guidelines
+# UX writing

 These guidelines provide guidance on creating text, style, and tone in the different components that make up the UI.
 They help us build UIs that enhance the user experience, are easy to use, consistent, and inclusive.
 These guidelines focus on UX writing.
 For more details on UI elements, refer to the [Grafana Storybook React component library](https://developers.grafana.com/ui/latest/index.html?path=/story/docs-overview-intro--page).